-The construction of the mobile type dwellings, known as "manufactured homes", is regulated by the Federal Department of Housing and Urban Development.
+The construction of the mobile type dwellings, known as "manufactured homes," is regulated by the U.S. Department of Housing and Urban Development.
 State and local units of government are preempted from imposing any additional construction requirements.
-The support system for these homes generally does not extend below the frost depth.
+The installation of these homes must comply with the Illinois Manufactured Quality Assurance Act (430 ILCS 117) and the Manufactured Home Installation Code (77 Ill.
+Admin.
+Code 870).
 The location of these homes is subject to local zoning and covenant restrictions.